Lego Super Mario: Overview

+On March 10, 2026, to coincide with Mario Day, Lego and Nintendo revealed that sets featuring Super Mario minifigures will release sometime in 2027, via a video of the new Mario minifigure on Instagram.

 Development

 Talks began between The Lego Group and Nintendo in Summer 2015, where the upper management of Nintendo asked to collaborate with the company.
 This followed into a discussion which generated many ideas, before voting on what idea to use.
 The idea that was the most popular was the idea of an interactive figure.
-The team didn't have much to work with, with the only words to work with were "do something that only these two companies could do together.
+The team did not have much to work with, with the only words to work with were "do something that only these two companies could do together.
 It's a Lego product, but it's also a Nintendo product".
 Lead designer, Jonathan Bennink took some inspiration from the toys-to-life video game Lego Dimensions, but in reverse by bringing the video game to life using toys.
 The team also took inspiration from Super Mario Maker, taking the idea of players constructing Mario levels and incorporating it into Lego building.
 The sets themselves took inspiration from many mainline Mario games, however describing the result being "a mix between Super Mario Bros. and also 3D World, with the rounded corners".

-With the figure itself, the concept for making Mario took 2 years.
+With the figure itself, the concept for making Mario took two years.
 Bennink and his teams brainstormed a wide range of ideas and prototypes that took advantage of different technologies such as augmented reality and virtual reality.
 Another design involved the figure having a giant screen to display Mario's face, but decided against it due to the vacant void left when being turned off.
-Bennink then came up with an interactive 3x3 brick with a display, something of which the team hadn't seen before, and decided to settle on it.
+Bennink then came up with an interactive 3x3 brick with a display, something of which the team had not seen before, and decided to settle on it.
 The design went through rigorous testing for durability and strength, resulting in Nintendo dropping 6,000 prototypes to ensure its quality.
 Many prototypes were taken to Kyoto workshops for further testing, with the help of Nintendo's creative leader, Takashi Tezuka.
 These visits occurred often before they were stopped due to the COVID-19 pandemic.
 The sound effects that are emitted from the figure were newly recorded lines from Mario voice actor Charles Martinet, as well as music from composer Koji Kondo.